This exhibition is the outcome of ACE Open’s inaugural Porter Street Commission.

 Born in 1979 on Kangaroo Island off the coast of South Australia, Bridget Currie has exhibited widely in Australia since graduating from Bachelor Visual Arts (Honours) in 2001.
 She has previously exhibited at 24 Hr Art, Darwin; Artbank, Sydney; Artspace, Sydney; Australian Experimental Art Foundation, Adelaide; Contemporary Art Centre of South Australia, Adelaide; and Perth Institute of Contemporary Art.
 Most recently, she has presented significant new work at The Art Gallery of South Australia and the Adelaide Central School of Art Gallery.
 Currie has also undertaken a wide range of learning and residency opportunities across Asia and Europe.
 This includes residences at CCA Kitakyushu in Japan (2007-08) and Rupert in Vilnius, Lithuania (2016); as well as postgraduate study at the Kunglia Konsthogskolan in Stockholm, supported by an Anne & Gordon Samstag Visual Arts Scholarship (2011).

-soft insides is supported by Arts South Australia and the Guildhouse Catapult mentorship program.
+soft insides 2018-2020 is supported by the Guildhouse Catapult mentorship program.

-Furniture made in collaboration with Dean Toepfer from Mixed Goods studio.
+Furniture made in collaboration with Dean Toepfer of Mixed Goods Studios.